 A change in direction of ownership models was also being developed from dealers to direct distribution to consumers.
 Rapidly changing technology also presented the automotive industry with significant challenges.

 In addition, predicted future trends such as electric vehicles and advancing technology in autonomy were foreseen in the market.

 Vehicle sales over the past five years have increased.
 Given the above, significant changes in the demand for vehicle sales, particularly in North America were being predicted.

 The automotive sector is reliant on international production, as parts and finished products are manufactured and transported all over the world.
 As the COVID-19 pandemic spread globally, logistics management and transportation became a key focus.

-Primary transportation became expedited and when needed, charter operations were put in place and evidently, transportation costs escalated.
+Primary automotive equipment and parts transportation became expedited and when needed, charter operations were put in place and evidently, transportation costs escalated.

 The challenge to restart the manufacturing automotive plants has begun and slowly the plants are opening in China, Europe and now America.

-We are advising our clients to review their current transportation networks thoroughly.
-It is critical to ensure supply chains are robust enough to address any future logistics challenges.
+We are advising our automotive clients to review their current transportation networks thoroughly.
+It is critical to ensure automotive supply chains are robust enough to address any future logistics challenges.